itesdahl/RIFF/README.md

 >Mount the 4 z-motor mounts with M5 10mm bolts.
 The motor mounts makes the frame more rigid.
 Check the frame again for squareness.

 # Video part 2
-Parts for the front and rear arms (heat bed sub assembly):
+Parts for the front and rear arms (heat bed sub assembly): (900w TBA)

 - Front 1x366mm 2020 extrusion and 2x625 bearings

 - Rear 1x322mm 2020 extrusion

 # Video part 3
-- The 2020 extrusion for the x axis is 440mm
+- The 2020 extrusion for the x axis is 440mm (900w TBA)

 > [!CAUTION]
 > On my 600 build the 2020 extrusions for the bed assembly is 2 pcs 645mm.
 You have to check the bed mounts on your heat bed to determine if you need longer extrusions.